 Most people overestimate how many calories they burn during exercise, says Jim Cotta, former strength and conditioning coach for the Los Angeles Lakers and author of Men's Health Workout War.
 "The best way to know for sure how many calories you are burning off is to either wear a heart-rate monitor that calculates calories burned or log your workouts into a system like MyFitnessPal," he says.

 To keep yourself from overeating when dining at a restaurant, order hummus and pitas to share with the table.
-A study in the journal Obesity found that people who ate a single serving a day of garbanzo beans (a.k.a. chickpeas), which form the basis of hummus dip, reported feeling 31 percent fuller than people who didn’t eat chickpeas.
-Packed with fiber and protein, garbanzos fill you up and break down slowly, so you’ll likely eat less during your main meal.
+A study in the journal Obesity found that people who ate a single serving a day of garbanzo beans (aka chickpeas), which form the basis of hummus dip, reported feeling 31% fuller than people who didn't eat chickpeas.
+Packed with fiber and protein, garbanzos fill you up and break down slowly, so you'll likely eat less during your main meal.

 Research in the European Journal of Clinical Nutrition has shown that vinegar taken before or after a high-carbohydrate meal reduces blood sugar.
 The acetic acid content in vinegar deactivates an enzyme called amylase that turns starch into sugar.
 Vinegar also boosts the body's sensitivity to insulin.
 But make sure you use white or apple cider vinegar.
 Balsamic vinegars tend to contain more sugar.

 Tidiness is next to leanness.
 Keeping a clean, uncluttered kitchen leads to a healthier diet (and fewer ants), according to a study in the journal Environment and Behavior.
-Researchers say that people who have messy kitchen counters strewn with chip bags, cookie boxes, and cereal boxes tended to consumer 40 percent more calories than people with tidy kitchens.
+Researchers say that people who have messy kitchen counters strewn with chip bags, cookie boxes, and cereal boxes tended to consume 40% more calories than people with tidy kitchens.

 Combining two exercises that work different muscle groups into one move saves workout time and boosts calorie burn.
 Try this total-body combo, the goblet squat with pulse, from Cotta's book Men's Health Workout War.
 Grab one end of a dumbbell with both hands and hold it vertically at your chest.
 Your feet should be shoulder-width apart, toes pointed outward slightly.
 Push your hips back and bend your knees as if sitting in a chair until your thighs are parallel with the floor.
 Pause and push the dumbbell in front of you so your arms are parallel with the floor when fully extended.
 Bring the weight back to your chest and stand up.
 That's one rep. Do 6 to 8, and repeat for two more sets.